 - Actively promoting and supporting the existence of an exclusively industrial business community

 - Political action though legislative advocacy

 The Vernon Chamber serves as “the voice of business” by actively advocating on behalf of business to local, state and federal elected officials, as well as other decision makers.
 The Chamber works to educate its members on issues that impact business and takes positions on issues to protect the interests of its members.
 Some highlighted accomplishments and activities:

 - A coalition of Vernon Businesses and supporters successfully defeated Assembly Bill 46, which would have disincorporated the City of Vernon and led to thousands of jobs losses.

-- The Vernon Chamber, through its Political Action Committee (PAC), successfully elected a pro-business, pro-reform candidate in the first competitive election in decades.
+- The Vernon Chamber, through its Political Action Committee (PAC), has successfully elected pro-business, pro-reform candidates, including in the first competitive election in decades.